Hi,

 Stop confusing exhaustion with productivity.
 Stop mistaking complexity for sophistication.
 Stop wearing busy-ness as a badge of honor.

 Find the one thing that works for you and compounds with the least effort.
-Then do that thing until it stops working or until you’ve extracted every ounce of available ROI.
+Then do that thing until it stops working or until you’ve extracted every ounce of available ROE.

 The sustainable author career you want is built on leverage, not martyrdom.

-So, What’s your highest-ROI growth path right now?
+So, What’s your highest-ROE growth path right now?
 And more importantly—what are you going to stop doing to focus on it?

 Let us know in the comments.